INITI-Playground/initi-playground-docs/docs/setup/video-tutorials.md

 </div>

-- You will see a list of available video tutorials covering different aspects of the Initi Playground.
+- You will see a list of available video tutorials covering different aspects of the INITI Playground.
 These may include topics such as configuration, calibration and game selection.
 - Click on a tutorial to watch it..